 There’s nothing more natural than a parent’s desire to ensure their family is financially secure after death.
 There’s also nothing more frustrating than having your home being grabbed off your kids by the taxman after you die.

-Well, in as much as most people would like to blame the 21st-century greedy taxmen for inheritance tax, IHT has been around for centuries.
+In as much as most people would like to blame the 21st-century greedy taxmen for inheritance tax, IHT has been around for centuries.
 It’s been dated back to 1796 when a tax on estates was established to help finance the war against Napoleon.
 The modern-day inheritance tax, however, dates back to 1894 when the government formally introduced estate duty, a tax on the cash value of the land.

 Well, here’s a comprehensive guide to walk you through all the nitty-gritty on inheritance tax.